 The problem is that the interests and needs of the body and those things associated with it distract the soul from its primary focus upon the spiritual realm, which is why the body is often characterised as “death” or “corruption”, and the soul (nous) as that which can produce the virtues of otherworldly existence, namely righteousness, self-control, wisdom.
 The soul can be made perfect only by God’s will, yet must nevertheless freely choose to discipline the body in order to cooperate with the process of being made perfect.

 Thus, the Christian ascetic must embrace with two fundamental components, the first is self-denial, following the teaching of Jesus: “If any man would come after Me, let him deny himself and take up his cross and follow me.”
-The second is following Christ, of engaging in the spiritual work, embodied in the words: “see first the kingdom of God”.
+The second is engaging in the spiritual work, embodied in the words: “see first the kingdom of God”.
 What then is the spiritual work but the labour of seeking our return to the pristine condition of being within the presence of God – the kingdom of God.

 We might consider the Biblical narrative of ‘The Fall’ as an historical event taking place in time, in the PAST; thus we are spiritual beings who have been sent into exile as a punishment for our transgression.
 The only hope for our restoration being our compliance with the Torah, the ‘Law of Moses’, or by having Faith in Jesus Christ and living a Christian way of life, thereby earning our redemption at the end of the age.